REAL Price Hits $0.20 on Exchanges (REAL)

-REAL (CURRENCY:REAL) traded flat against the US dollar during the 1-day period ending at 18:00 PM Eastern on January 16th.
-REAL has a market cap of $1.97 million and $282,110.00 worth of REAL was traded on exchanges in the last 24 hours.
-One REAL coin can currently be purchased for approximately $0.20 or 0.00000395 BTC on exchanges.
-Over the last week, REAL has traded flat against the US dollar.
+REAL (CURRENCY:REAL) traded flat against the US dollar during the 24 hour period ending at 10:00 AM E.T. on January 21st.
+REAL has a market cap of $1.97 million and $282,110.00 worth of REAL was traded on exchanges in the last day.
+In the last seven days, REAL has traded flat against the US dollar.
+One REAL coin can currently be bought for $0.20 or 0.00000395 BTC on popular exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.